Cancun has been making headlines recently for a range of issues affecting the state of Quintana Roo. Here's a summary of the latest news:

 Meanwhile, the increase in the consumption of hard drugs in Cancun has raised concerns.
 Imca, a local organization, is calling for greater efforts to tackle this issue and to provide support to those affected.

 Finally, there is concern among accountants in Quintana Roo regarding evasion and money laundering.
-This is an issue that needs to be addressed to ensure that businesses operate in a transparent and fair manner.
+This is an issue that needs to be addressed to ensure that businesses operate transparently and fairly.

 There are a range of issues affecting Cancun and Quintana Roo.
 While some are positive developments, such as the efforts to create more opportunities for seniors and to provide public services to marginalized communities, others are more concerning, such as the rise in femicides and drug consumption.
-It is important that these issues are tackled in a transparent and effective manner, with the support of the government, civil society organizations, and the local community.
+These issues must be tackled transparently and effectively, with the support of the government, civil society organizations, and the local community.